DrDBanner/inmanage/docs/tutorials/install_invoiceninja_debian12_bookworm_vm.md

 Since everything is working as expected it's time to login:

 Open your local browser at https://billing.debian12vm.local to access the application.
 Most likely your browser will complain about the certificate –that's pretty normal, since you self-signed the certificate.
 You'll need to look for a link that says `Extended` or `Continue to billing.debian12vm.local (insecure)` and click that once.
-You browser should remember your choice next time you open this page.
+Your browser should remember your choice next time you open this page.

 **Username:** admin@admin.com